jiewwantan/StarTrader/README.md

 ![Testing trained model with one iteration][image2]

 ### Compare agent's performance with other trading strategies
 DDPG is the best performer in terms of cumulative returns.
-However with a much less volatile ride, RNN-LSTM model has the highest Sharpe ratio (1.88) and Sortino ratio (3.06).
+However with a much less volatile ride, RNN-LSTM model has better risk-adjusted return: the highest Sharpe ratio (1.88) and Sortino ratio (3.06).
 Both RNN-LSTM and DRL-DDPG modelled trading strategies have trading costs: commission (based on Interactive Broker's fee) and slippage (modelled by Zipline and based on stock's daily volume) incorporated since there are many transactions during the trading window.
 The other buy-and-hold strategies' trading costs are omitted since there is stocks are only transacted once.
-DDPG's reward system shall be modified to yield higher Sharpe and Sortino ratio.
+DDPG's reward system shall be modified to yield higher risk-adjusted return.
 For a fair comparison, LSTM model uses the same training data and similar backtester as DDPG model.

 ![Trading strategy performance returns comparison][image3]